 The menopause itself is defined as having happened when a woman does not experience menstruation for 12 months continuously.
 Once this happens, a woman becomes postmenopausal.

 At this point, levels of hormones such as oestrogen and progesterone level out, but plateau at a lower level than during the fertile part of a woman’s life.
-Since these hormones have other important roles in functions such as maintaining bone density, it’s important for postmenopausal women to take action to avoid some of the pitfalls of postmenopausal life, while enjoying the lack of monthly bleeds and the hormone stability.
+Since these hormones have other important roles in functions such as maintaining bone density, it’s important for postmenopausal women to take action to avoid some of the pitfalls of postmenopausal life, while enjoying the lack of monthly bleeds and hormone stability.

 Nutrition Is Key

-Continuing to ensure nutrient levels such as iron and calcium are kept topped up through diet is important, as is adding resistance and plyometric training to your lifestyle to mitigate against drops in bone density and muscle mass that often occur with aging if you haven’t already.
+Continuing to ensure nutrient levels such as iron and calcium are kept topped up through diet is important, as is adding resistance and plyometric training to your lifestyle to mitigate against drops in bone density and muscle mass that often occur with ageing if you haven’t already.